cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 Return to Data Preparation, where you were working with the "fraud_train.csv" file.
 Click "Create Pipeline" again.

 Delete the File node.
 In its place, connect a "Stream" source to the "Wrangler" stage.
-You repeated this original procedure because the Wrangler stage has all the same transsformations you want to apply to your test data.
+You repeated this original procedure because the Wrangler stage has all the same transformations you want to apply to your test data.

 .. figure:: /_images/tutorials/logistic/delete.jpeg
 	:figwidth: 100%